Our privacy statement

 How do we protect personal information?

 We use a secure server when you make a donation via our website.
 We also take appropriate measures to ensure that the information disclosed to us is kept secure, accurate and up to date and kept only for so long as is necessary for the purposes for which it is used.
+Unfortunately, the transmission of information via the internet is not completely secure.
+Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.

 Will we disclose the information we collect to outside parties?